-The first thing companies can easily implement in their transactional email strategy is creation of messages that not only are relevant and interesting, but also look good.
+The first thing companies can easily implement in their transactional email strategy is the creation of messages that not only are relevant and interesting, but also look good.
 It’s the easiest thing to do regarding transactional emails: no complicated code to create or database to link to your SMTP relays.
-All you need is a good design and somebody able to integrate it to your emails.
+All you need is a good design and somebody able to integrate it into your emails.

 A well designed transactional email will obviously be more impactful.
 A proper structure – rather than just an all text-based email, which will look like a supermarket receipt – will help the recipient to identify more quickly with information he or she’s looking for.
 This better UX will leave a better image of your brand.